JawzoD3TH/AdvancedMath/README.md

 # Advanced Math

-AdvancedMath is a high-performance, generic mathematical library for .NET, designed to handle advanced mathematical operations with support for parallel processing where feasible.
+AdvancedMath is a cutting-edge, high-performance generic mathematical library for .NET, designed to compute advanced operations, even parallel processing when feasible.
-It leverages modern C# features and targets .NET 9 for optimal performance.
-It provides advanced mathematical functions and utilities.
-It supports both synchronous and asynchronous methods for various numerical operations.
+Built with modern C# features and targeting .NET 9, it delivers optimal performance and includes a wide range of advanced mathematical functions and utilities.
+The library supports both synchronous and asynchronous methods for various numerical computations.

 ## Features